 Visiting Student Researcher, 2019

-M.Sc. in Computer Science, 2016-2019
+M.Sc.
+Computer Science, 2016-2019

 ETH Zürich

-B.Sc. in Informatics, 2012-2016
+B.Sc.
+Informatics, 2012-2016

 Technical University of Munich